Controlling Date.now and setTimeout in Jest

 expect(Date.now()).toBe(1685620800000);

-Mitigation Steps: Always chain jest.restoreAllMocks() in teardown; validate timestamp integrity with explicit expect assertions before running time-dependent logic.
+Mitigation Steps: Always chain jest.restoreAllMocks() in teardown to clean up spies; validate timestamp integrity with explicit expect assertions before running time-dependent logic.

 Exact Code Patterns: setTimeout & Async Flow Control

 Predictable execution order for delayed callbacks requires advancing the mock clock synchronously within async test functions.
-By coupling advanceTimersByTimeAsync with await, developers force Jest to process the microtask queue before evaluating assertions.
-This eliminates race conditions and guarantees deterministic callback invocation.
+Coupling jest.advanceTimersByTimeAsync() with await forces Jest to process the microtask queue before evaluating assertions, eliminating race conditions.

-Root Cause Analysis: Unmocked setTimeout defers execution past Jest’s default timeout threshold, causing expect statements to evaluate prematurely.
+Root Cause: Unmocked setTimeout defers execution past Jest’s default timeout threshold, causing expect statements to evaluate prematurely.

 Exact Code Pattern: